 - Professor, Division of Surgical Oncology, Department of Surgery

 - Emory Saint Joseph's Hospital and Emory Johns Creek Hospital

 - Director of Surgical Oncology

 - Discovery and Developmental Therapeutics

-David Kooby, MD, began practicing with Emory Healthcare in 2003.
-A Board certified surgical oncologist, Dr. Kooby is a pioneer in minimally invasive and robotic pancreatic surgery.
+David A. Kooby, MD, FACS, began practicing with Emory Healthcare in 2003.
+A board certified surgical oncologist, Dr. Kooby is a pioneer in minimally invasive and robotic pancreatic and hepatobiliary surgery.

-He received his MD at the State University of New York, Downstate Medical College, Brooklyn, NY, in 1994; completed his surgical residency at Vanderbilt University, where he won numerous teaching awards; and he completed both research and clinical fellowships at Memorial Sloan-Kettering Cancer Center, New York, NY.
+Dr. Kooby received his MD at the State University of New York, Downstate Medical College in Brooklyn, New York.
+He completed his surgical residency at Vanderbilt University in Nashville, Tennessee, where he won numerous teaching awards; and he completed both research and clinical fellowships at Memorial Sloan-Kettering Cancer Center in New York, NY.